 He reveals that he learned a lot on his 2016 film 13 Hours: The Secret Soldiers of Benghazi that he was able to apply on this show.
 “What I learned on 13 Hours,” shares John, who is coming off of the massive success of A Quiet Place, which he also served as writer, director and executive producer of, “is that it’s all about the people.
 So for me, one of the greatest moments in my life — not just career — was getting to meet all the real-life operators that helped us out on that film to make sure that we told the story in a real way.
 So I just went back to the well and did that again.
 And the coolest thing for me — I totally nerded out — was when we got to the CIA.
 I probably embarrassed myself and I’m sure they have it on tape.
 They were unbelievable to meet.

 “I thought it would be the most uneventful research time in my life, because I thought the answer to everything would be, ‘We can’t discuss anything,'” he adds with a laugh.
 “Instead, they were the most unbelievably generous, kind, smart people, and more than just learning about their lives in the field, I got to hear about it.
 How it weighs upon a marriage, how it weighs upon families, and how do you just keep going as a person, not only as an officer.
 So I owe them everything.”

-All eight hours of Tom Clancy’s Jack Ryan is currently available for streaming on Amazon Prime.
+Season 2 of Tom Clancy’s Jack Ryan is coming soon to Amazon Prime.